oracle-livelabs/oml/oml4py-adb/embd-python-rest/embd-python-rest.md

 ### Objectives

-In this lab, we provide a workflow for using the OML4Py REST API for embedded Python execution with Oracle Autonomous Database:
+In this lab, we provide a workflow for using the OML4Py REST API for embedded Python execution with Oracle Autonomous AI Database:

 * Obtain an authorization token to access the REST API for embedded Python execution
 * Create a user defined function (UDF) and store it in the OML4Py script repository